 Bone fracture

-In a cardiovascular study (CANVAS) of 4,327 treated subjects with established or at least two risk factors for cardiovascular disease, the incidence rates of all adjudicated bone fracture were 1.6, 1.8, and 1.1 per 100 patient-years of follow-up to canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively, with the fracture imbalance initially occurring within the first 26 weeks of therapy.
+In a cardiovascular study (CANVAS) of 4,327 treated adult subjects with established or at least two risk factors for cardiovascular disease, the incidence rates of all adjudicated bone fracture were 1.6, 1.8, and 1.1 per 100 patient-years of follow-up to canagliflozin 100 mg, canagliflozin 300 mg, and placebo, respectively, with the fracture imbalance initially occurring within the first 26 weeks of therapy.

-In two other long-term studies and in studies conducted in the general diabetes population, no difference in fracture risk was observed with canagliflozin relative to control.
-In a second cardiovascular study (CANVAS-R) of 5,807 treated subjects with established or at least two risk factors for cardiovascular disease, the incidence rates of all adjudicated bone fracture were 1.1 and 1.3 events per 100 patient-years of follow-up to canagliflozin and placebo, respectively.
+In two other long-term studies in adults and in studies in adults conducted in the general diabetes population, no difference in fracture risk was observed with canagliflozin relative to control.
+In a second cardiovascular study (CANVAS-R) of 5,807 treated adult subjects with established or at least two risk factors for cardiovascular disease, the incidence rates of all adjudicated bone fracture were 1.1 and 1.3 events per 100 patient-years of follow-up to canagliflozin and placebo, respectively.

-In a long-term renal outcomes study of 4,397 treated subjects with type 2 diabetes and diabetic kidney disease, the incidence rates of all adjudicated bone fracture were 1.2 events per 100 patient-years of follow-up for both canagliflozin 100 mg and placebo.
-In other type 2 diabetes studies with canagliflozin, which enrolled a general diabetes population of 7,729 patients and where bone fractures were adjudicated, the incidence rates of all adjudicated bone fracture were 1.2 and 1.1 per 100 patient-years of follow-up to canagliflozin and control, respectively.
+In a long-term renal outcomes study of 4,397 treated adult subjects with type 2 diabetes and diabetic kidney disease, the incidence rates of all adjudicated bone fracture were 1.2 events per 100 patient-years of follow-up for both canagliflozin 100 mg and placebo.
+In other type 2 diabetes studies with canagliflozin, which enrolled a general diabetes population of 7,729 adult patients and where bone fractures were adjudicated, the incidence rates of all adjudicated bone fracture were 1.2 and 1.1 per 100 patient-years of follow-up to canagliflozin and control, respectively.
 After 104 weeks of treatment, canagliflozin did not adversely affect bone mineral density.

 Special populations